phetsims/qa/documentation/qa-book.md

 | Uncheck the “Upstream Active” button. | You shouldn’t be able to manipulate anything in the upstream sim, but you can now manipulate items in the downstream sim. |
 | Press the “Launch” button at the bottom of the wrapper. | It should load a version of the sim starting in the current state of the upstream sim (similar to launching in Studio wrapper). |

-* *Note: The following items in the Preferences menu are stateful (changes should carry over to the downstream sim):*
+* *Note: The following items in the Preferences dialog are stateful (changes should carry over to the downstream sim):*
     * anything in the Simulation tab
     * locale
     * projector mode